-- inability to bathe or wash clothes; - o for customers out of work, this may have further implications for their future job prospects; - inability to appropriately use medical or safety equipment; - difficulties in caring for children or small infants; - additional travel costs (e.g. taxi or petrol) for food or other amenities; - additional spending on (and possibly wastage of) food resulting from an inability to appropriately store food at a customer's premise; - additional spending on non-perishable items such as blankets and candles to provide heat and light; and - a requirement to temporarily move out of their existing premise; - o for customers who rely on their existing premise as their place of work, this may have additional impacts through loss of income potentially leading to a worsening of a customer's financial position; and - o this can result in additional costs where a customer is required to move into and pay for a hotel or additional rent at another location.
+- inability to bathe or wash clothes.
+For customers out of work, this may have further implications for their future job prospects; - inability to appropriately use medical or safety equipment; - difficulties in caring for children or small infants; - additional travel costs (e.g. taxi or petrol) for food or other amenities; - additional spending on (and possibly wastage of) food resulting from an inability to appropriately store food at a customer's premise; - additional spending on non-perishable items such as blankets and candles to provide heat and light; - a requirement to temporarily move out of their existing premise.
+For customers who rely on their existing premise as their place of work, this may have additional impacts through loss of income potentially leading to a worsening of a customer's financial position.
+This can result in additional costs where a customer is required to move into and pay for a hotel or additional rent at another location.